-Bucks County Council is holding a consultation on plans to move its residential short break services for disabled adults from Beaconsfield to Aylesbury.
+Consultation on plans to move residential short break services for disabled adults to Aylesbury

 The council says the service is in need of 'modernisation' both in terms of the premises used (Seeleys in Beaconsfield) and the overall quality of the service.